mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The political dimension pervades all endeavors.
 For example, a mercenary unit might be hired to carry out an apparently simple task on a success-only contract, then have to move its schedule to a breakneck pace when peace negotiations break out.
 Client briefings often include an estimate of the time available before the likely political consequences occur and orders often include a requirement to complete a mission before intervention becomes a possibility.
 The most successful mercenaries, shipping operators and businesses are adept at forecasting the changeable political weather; those who just hope for the best usually run into trouble.

 Who a given company or unit does business with can have serious implications.
 There might be a good reason why a client is paying high salaries or offering big bonuses; often this is because anyone taking the job can expect never to work again in an entire subsector.
-This political dimension can work in favour of operators, of course.
+This political dimension can work in favor of operators, of course.
 If a mercenary unit has no intention of ever working for a particular client then the big payment to take on a job against them – a job nobody else wants

 - might be worth it.
 Likewise, the only shipping line